FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/storage_tool.md

 ### statistical function

-`-s' option is used in statistical storage**Non-state data**Size of storage occupied, '-S 'option for statistical storage**Status Data**Size of storage occupied。The statistical result is the size of the data in memory, and the sum will be larger than the actual size of RocksDB, because RocksDB will have compression。Examples are as follows:
+'-s' option is used in statistical storage**Non-state data**The size of the storage occupied, the '-S' option is used for statistical storage**Status Data**Size of storage occupied。The statistical result is the size of the data in memory, and the sum will be larger than the actual size of RocksDB, because RocksDB will have compression。Examples are as follows:

 ```bash
 $ du -sh ./data/